Tourism in China: Statistics

-China has become a major tourist destination following its reform and opening to the world in the late 1970s instigated by Deng Xiaoping.
+China has become a major tourist destination following its reform and opening up to the world in the late 1970s instigated by Deng Xiaoping.
 In 1978, China received about 230,000 international foreign tourists, mostly because of the severe limitations that the government placed on who was allowed to visit the country and who was not.

 Data from 2016 showed that the majority of foreign visitors hailed from Asian countries, with South Korea being the top source country for China inbound tourism.
 Among the number of tourist arrivals, 81.06 million are from Hong Kong, 23.5 million from Macau and 5.73 million coming from Taiwan.
 The number of foreigners visiting China in the same year was 28.15 million.

 In the same year, overnight visitors increased 4.2% over the same period of 2015 to 59.27 million (of which over 60% came from Hong Kong, Macau and Taiwan).